We invite you to join us for the Association of Field Ornithologists’ Annual Meeting in Ogden, UT, July 29-August 1, 2025!

 Join the Co-Editors-in-Chief and Associate Editors to learn about the journal’s scope, editorial workflow, and tips for successful manuscript submission.
 The session will include an open discussion on best practices in scientific publishing, from both the author’s and editor’s perspectives, and time for questions.
 Whether you’re preparing your first manuscript or seeking to understand the review process better, this is an opportunity to engage directly with the people behind the journal.

-Book presentation: Guía de Identificación de Aves de América del Norte by Peter Pyle (author), Rafael Rueda Hernández (editor & translator) – (date and time TBD)
+Meet the Author + book presentation: Guía de Identificación de Aves de América del Norte by Peter Pyle (author), Rafael Rueda Hernández (editor & translator)

-Join us for the in-person launch of the Spanish edition of the Identification Guide to North American Birds, an essential resource now accessible to Spanish-speaking ornithologists.
+Join us on August 1, from 11 to 12, for the in-person launch of the Spanish edition of the Identification Guide to North American Birds, an essential resource now accessible to Spanish-speaking ornithologists.
 Editor and translator Rafael Rueda-Hernández will share insights into the translation process, working with author Peter Pyle, and the importance of high-quality scientific literature in Spanish.
 The session will also explore future directions and the role of inclusive publishing.
 Copies will be available for purchase on-site.

 TRAVEL AWARDS